 Go fruit and veggie crazy and pile on all the fixings you desire.
-Adding a colourful array of produce ensures you get your daily quota of fruits and vegetables and is a great way to get rid of the leftovers in your refrigerator.
+Adding a colourful array of produce ensures you get your daily quota of fruits and vegetables.
+And it’s a great way to get rid of the leftovers in your refrigerator.
 We love asparagus stems, crunchy fennel, radishes and beets.
 To add even more green to your palate and for even more punch to your dish, try adding in your favourite herbs like dill, mint or basil depending on the flavour profile you’re building.

 Fat seems to get a bad rap, but we’re talking about the good fats, nuts, seeds, avocado, olives, goat cheese, feta — mmm, this is starting to sound delicious.
 Instead of fearing the fat, learn the differences and benefits of incorporating good fats into your diet that’ll keep your metabolism working.
 The key here is moderation.
 While we’d love to use the whole avocado, we slice half and save the rest for later.
 Same for nuts, seeds and cheese, the perfect simple salad follows the everything in moderation rule.